-If you feel comfortable that Imaris helps you analyze and process your images without knowing what goes on behind the curtain, feel free to skip this tutorial.
-To benefit from this example, you should be comfortable with Matlab and be familiar with basic computer programming.
-On the other hand, if your field of expertise is not computer programming, the purpose of this tutorial may well be to initiate your interest in the wide possibilities offered by MATLAB.
+If you are comfortable with Imaris performing the analysis and processing of your images without knowing what goes on behind the curtain, feel free to skip this tutorial.
+To benefit from this example, you should be comfortable with MATLAB and be familiar with basic computer programming.
+On the other hand, if your field of expertise is not computer programming, the purpose of this tutorial may well be to initiate your interest in the wide possibilities offered by Matlab.

 The tutorial includes complete example applications written in Matlab with the introduction of some basic image processing concepts.
-The example starts by reading an image into the MATLAB workspace.
+The example starts by reading an image into the Matlab workspace.
 Then an InvertMiddleSlice function is performed on the image.
 The example also provides a guided step-by-step procedure how to embed the InvertMiddleSlice Function as a XTension into Imaris.